 B: The helix performs a function as a spacer and no individual amino acid is required for activity within the helix segment

 An example for case B is the study of vasoactive intestinal peptide (VIP) by Bolin’s group where an “alanine scan” of the peptide sequence was performed by synthesizing alanine analogs of the VIP peptide (Donnel et al., 1991).
 Each individual residue within the sequence was replaced with an alanine.
-Together with NMR studies by Fry et al. 1989 it was shown that the peptide in solution was highly helical.
-These results suggested that the sequence region between Tyr 10 and Tyr 22 was performing as a helical spacer, having no direct side-chain interaction with the VIP receptor.
+Together with NMR studies by Fry et al. 1989, it was shown that the peptide in solution was highly helical.
+These results suggested that the sequence region between Tyr 10 and Tyr 22 performs as a helical spacer, having no direct side-chain interaction with the VIP receptor.
 Results like this suggest that properly designed mimetics have the potential to replace the polypeptide spacer helix.
 However, issues as solubility and potency of the hybrids will have to be addressed.

 Stapled peptides may offer new ways to treat so called “undruggable” diseases.
-Available drugs, primarily small molecules and therapeutic proteins, address only an estimated 10 to 20 % of all identified therapeutic targets within the human body.
+Available drugs, primarily small molecules and therapeutic proteins, address only an estimated 10% to 20% of all identified therapeutic targets within the human body.
 What makes stabled peptides different?
 Proteases, naturally present in the human body, can only recognize and digest peptides when they are unfolded.
-Therefore, if the peptides are locked into certain folded shapes, they are protected from the attack of the proteases and will longer remain in the tissues where the targeted compounds reside.
+Therefore, if the peptides are locked into certain folded shapes, they are protected from the attack of the proteases and will remain longer in the tissues where the targeted compounds reside.
 In the past, many attempts have been made to stabilize peptides by chemical modifications, however, often some if not all of their biological activity is lost or the modified peptides cannot penetrate cells.
-Key steps for the design of stabling peptides involves using a cross-linking chemistry that looks the peptides into a α-helical shape that mimics the structure found at the interface of many protein-protein interactions.
+Key steps for the design of stabling peptides involves using a cross-linking chemistry that locks the peptides into an α-helical shape that mimics the structure found at the interface of many protein-protein interactions.
 One prominent method is the hydrocarbon stapling approach.
 What makes the peptide cell permeable?
 The following researchers think they have the answer.
 Muppidi et al., in 2012, showed that the direct chemical modifications of helical peptides have provided a simple and effective means to ‘translate’ bioactive helical peptides into potential therapeutics targeting intracellular protein-protein interactions.
 The researchers have shown that the distance-matching bisaryl cross-linkers can reinforce peptide helices containing two cysteines at the i.i+7 positions and confer cell permeability to the cross-linked peptides.
 The group reported the first crystal structure of a biphenyl cross-linked Noxa peptide in complex with its target Mcl-1 at a 2.0 Å resolution.
 Guided by the structure, they remodeled the surface of the cross-linked peptide through side chain substitution and N-methylation, and obtained a pair of cross-linked peptides with substantially increased helicity, cell permeability, proteolytic stability, and cell-killing activity in Mcl-1-overexpressing U937 cells.
 Dimartino’s group described the solid-phase synthesis of hydrogen-bond surrogate-derived artificial α-helices by a ring-closing metathesis reaction.
 The researchers found that the Hoveyda-Grubbs catalyst gave high yields of the macrocycle irrespective of the peptide sequence.
-Furthermore, they concluded that hydrogen-bond surrogate derived artificial α-helices can be efficiently synthesized on solid phases with this catalyst and that the synthesis of the α-helices does not require the preparation of new enantiomerically pure amino acids and can be achieved by standard peptide synthesis protocols with easily available monomers.
-The number of researchers that now report on the synthesis of these peptides has increased considerably since Blackwell, and Grubbs in 1998 reported the synthesis of the first generation of stapled peptides that ranged in size from 12 to 35 amino acids in length.
+Furthermore, they concluded that hydrogen-bonded surrogate derived artificial α-helices can be efficiently synthesized on solid phases with this catalyst and that the synthesis of the α-helices does not require the preparation of new enantiomerically pure amino acids.
+Also they can be achieved by standard peptide synthesis protocols with easily available monomers.
+The number of researchers that now report on the synthesis of these peptides has increased considerably since 1998 when Blackwell, and Grubbs in 1998 reported the synthesis of the first generation of stapled peptides ranging in size from 12 to 35 amino acids in length.

 Figure 6: (Left) α-helices composed of cyclic pentapeptides.
 Different distributions of variable side chains (gray spheres) and linking bridges (green) allow the design of different helix mimics for binding to different receptors.
 (Right) GPCR-ligand nociceptin.
 The nociceptin peptide with residues 1 to 17 is a super agonist of ORL-1.
 ORL 1 or Opioid Like Receptor 1 is a member of the family of rhodopsin-like G protein-coupled receptors (GPCR) that shares functional and structural homology with Opioid Receptors systems and is involved in a variety of biomedical important processes, such as anxiety, nociception, feeding, and memory.
 The mimic of this peptide is shown below the sequences (Harrison et al. 2010).

 Figure 7: (Left) α-Methyl, α-alkenylglycine cross-linking amino acids are incorporated during solid-phase peptide synthesis.
-The schematics for the synthesis of an i, i+3 stapled, an i, i+4 stapled, and an i, i+7 stapled peptide is illustrated .
+The schematics for the synthesis of an i, i+3 stapled, an i, i+4 stapled, and an i, i+7 stapled peptide is illustrated.
 (Right) The 3D model of a stapled peptide targeting the NOTCH/CSL binary complex is shown.
 A kinked α-helix from the MAML transcriptional coactivator protein binds to a cleft created by the NOTCH/CSL complex.
 The region of MAML from which the bioactive SAHM1 stapled peptide was designed is indicated with a box.
 MAML residues E28 and R32 were replaced with S5 cross-linking amino acids to form SAHM1.
 PDB: 2F8X.
 (Source: Verdine and Hilinski, 2012).

 To conclude, rational drug design has benefited from technological progress made in recent years.
 Advances in laboratory processes, particularly in mass spectrometry instrumentation and techniques, nuclear magnetic resonance technology (NMR), associated synthetic schemes, genomics, computational chemistry, computer software and power, and screening technology have contributed to an increase of rational drug design.
 Peptidomimetics and peptides have the potential to become novel pharmaceuticals that can affect unique aspects of receptor assembly or ligand development that cannot be achieved by conventional pharmaceuticals.
 Important applications include the use of retro-inverso peptides to induce long lasting immune responses and to target T cell receptors.
 Briefly, D-retro-inverso-peptide share similar arrangements of side-chains.
 However, their carboxyl and amino groups point in opposing directions.
 For small peptides it is thought that an L-peptide and its D-retro-inverso-peptide will most likely have a similar binding affinity with its target L-protein.